 What's the Jewish experience like at CYJ?

-All campers will be expected to participate in our daily morning prayers, our Shabbat practices, and our activities with educational Jewish components.
+All campers will be expected to participate in our daily morning prayers, Shabbat practices, and activities with Jewish educational components.
 In classic CYJ fashion, these programs will all remain fun, interactive, and accessible to all.
-Each group has it's own Jewish theme and educational activities which are so fun, the campers don't even know they're learning!
+Each group has its own Jewish theme and educational activities, which are so fun, the campers don't even know they're learning!

-Saturday we offer a variety of different services for our campers to enjoy including more experiential services like yoga or a nature walk, plus children's service (for the youngest age groups), egalitarian services (traditional YJ service) and an Orthodox minyan.
+Saturday, we offer a variety of different services for our campers to enjoy, including more experiential services like yoga or a nature walk, egalitarian services (traditional YJ service), and an Orthodox minyan.

 - Unity: All Jews are part of one family

-- Education: We only gain by learning more—about each other, about the world, and about our people
+- Education: We only gain by learning more—about each other, about the world, and our people

 - Righteousness: We should all continue growing as ethical and moral people, in whatever way we define that